 What Happens During A Typical DUI Arrest In California?

-The average DUI arrest begins when an officer finds a reason to pull someone over and then suspects that they are intoxicated.
+The average DUI arrest begins when an officer finds a reason to pull someone over and then suspects that the driver is intoxicated.
 The officer will ask the person whether or not they have been drinking and will most likely continue to ask questions regardless of how the person answers.
 The idea is to try to determine when the driver was drinking, how much they drank, whether or not they were feeling the effects of the alcohol, when they were driving, where they were coming from and where they were going.
 The answers to all of these questions will help the DA develop their case by helping them to prove that the blood alcohol content at the time of driving was over the legal limit.

 Once the officer’s done asking those questions, they will usually have the person perform field sobriety tests.
 One of those tests is for nystagmus and involves the officer holding up their finger or a pen and asking the person to follow it with their eyes.
 As the person follows the object with their eyes, the officer looks to see if the eyes move in a certain way.
 Other field sobriety tests involve having the person stand on one foot for a period of time and walk in a straight line in heel-to-toe fashion.